Nebraska Grape and Winery Board seeks grant proposals

 The Nebraska Grape and Winery Board is seeking grant proposals from individual growers, farm wineries, organizations, industry groups, or academic institutions that aim to assist in the betterment of Nebraska's grape and wine industry.
 The Board's goal is to fund meaningful projects that have the highest likelihood of significant, positive impact on grape and wine production in Nebraska.

 Eligible projects must enhance the competitiveness of Nebraska's grapes and wines and may focus on research, promotion, marketing, trade enhancement, education, "buy local" programs, improved efficiency and reduced costs of distribution systems, product development, developing cooperatives, and other opportunities.
-Proposals should be initiated by individual growers, farm wineries, organizations, industry groups or academic institutions, or may involve collaboration or partnerships between producers, industry groups, academics, or other organizations.
+Proposals should be initiated by individual growers, farm wineries, organizations, industry groups or academic institutions, or should involve collaboration or partnerships between producers, industry groups, academics, or other organizations.
 Grant proposals must show how the project will benefit the entire grape and wine industry, and not a particular business venture.
 Any and all outcomes and records, resulting from a funded project, must be available for examination upon request by members of the public.
-Two- to five-year project proposals will be considered, subject to annual review and re-authorization.
+Two to five year project proposals will be considered, subject to annual review and re-authorization.

 Copyright 1995-2014.
 High